Staff and friends, 2010. Photo: Rick Egan, The Salt Lake Tribune.

 JENNIFER McGREW

 Cutter-draper-pattern-maker, tailor & dressmaker, crew chief & shop management.
-Loooong history designing and building for theater, musicals, ballet, mascots & corporate – plus over the past decade- for film, tv, commercials and other oddities including producer, professor & script developer.
+Loooong history designing and building for theater, musicals, dance, mascots, corporate, film, tv and commercials.
+Other oddities include producer, promoter, professor & script developer.
 BA, MA, MFA.

 $500 set monkey or day rate,